Our Beliefs & Values

 Creeds & Articles

 As a space of rest, peace, and spiritual wellness, we desire to cooperate with God in the transformation of our souls.
 Sacred rhythms are the undercurrent of what we do.
 In our gatherings we hope that our intentionally contemplative stillness assists in a time of rest while we listen and respond to our Creator.
-We actively draw from the best of our ancient faith in ways designed to immerse and ground ourselves while being a light to the dark places in our world.
-The gospel of peace is the message that Jesus gave to those who trust in Him (John 14:27; Romans 10:15).
+We actively draw from the best of our ancient faith in ways designed to immerse and ground ourselves while being light to dark places.
+The gospel of peace is the message that Jesus gives to those who trust in Him (John 14:27; Romans 10:15).

-We believe beauty inspires us in accordance of our view of God - The ultimate source of creativity, beauty, artistry, and holiness.
+We believe beauty inspires us in accordance of our view of God - The ultimate source of creativity, beauty, artistry, and light.
 Our desire for and orientation toward beauty is in fact a desire and orientation toward God.
 We also believe that this orientation leads us to repentance and enables our continual spiritual formation.
 Beauty is also a form of resistance - the light of beauty pushing back darkness.

 Communion is intrinsic to a life of faith.
 Communion with our Creator and with one another.
 We believe justice is the name of what happens when "love your neighbor as yourself" becomes real.
 Everyone longs for a sense of belonging.
 We weren't meant to live out faith in a vacuum of isolation.
-Much of life continues to gear humans to be self-centric.
 To practice the work of the people (liturgy) on Sundays will help us to be the liturgy Monday through Saturday.